 Worlds apart from our south east asia experience, arriving in tourist mecca Bali was our first experience of reverse culture shock!
 Bali is an easy place to holiday, with many tourists choosing Kuta beach as their holiday destination of choice.
 All would be forgiven though as we travelled North into the heart of Bali, and had our first experience of Cat Poo Coffee!
 Perhaps we should explain…

 After pouring over a map of Bali for a few hours, we had a plan.
-We would travel to the central north area of the island, spending a few days in the mountains around Munduk, followed by a week on Gili Meno island just off the coast of neighboring Lombok.
+We would travel to the central north area of the island, spending a few days in the mountains around Munduk, followed by a week on Gili Meno island just off the coast of neighbouring Lombok.

 The easiest way to get around Bali is to hire a driver who will take you on a day tour for a negotiated rate.
 It’s pretty easy to get a driver in Bali, simply head out onto the street, chat to a few and bargain a rate for the journey.
 Even though it was the major holiday Galungan, we found a driver for the morning – we were off to Munduk.